 In 2015, Korea officially launched an Emission Trading Scheme (ETS).
 However, similar to the KCER market, the total transaction volume of traded permits－Korean Allowance Unites (KAUs)－remains low or even zero for some periods.
 To improve the effectiveness of ETS, there have been institutional and regulation changes since 2016.
+The second phase, which will run from 2018-2020, introduces auctioning and expands benchmark-based free allocation from three sectors to between seven and nine sectors.
+In addition, a market maker will enhance trade activity and market liquidity; offsets from international credits developed by domestic companies will be allowed at a maximum of five percent .
 Furthermore, Korea is also seeking international cooperation with its counterparts on carbon pricing, having cooperated with Beijing on research and exchanged views on climate policy and carbon markets.

 Environmental taxes also play a role in Korea’s transition to a green economy.
 They account for 9.5% of Korea’s total tax revenue, which is well above the average level of the OECD countries (5.4%).
 Moreover, during 2001-2007, the government raised the tax on diesel by 2.4 times and the tax on LPG butane by 6.8 times.
 Heavy oil that was previously tax-exempt for supporting industry development became subject to taxation due to its negative impact on the environment in 2001.